 It is also important to mention that regardless of how pretty they can look, front and rear doors should not have glass on it, nor there should be a window near the doorknob.

-Lastly, make sure you have a safety lock on the door between your home and the garage.
+Lastly, in learning how to protect your home from invasion, make sure you have a safety lock on the door between your home and the garage.

 Best of all it works with your existing deadbolt and keys; so no re-keying necessary.
 It can even unlock automatically when you arrive and lock automatically when you leave!